unknownpgr/road-simulator/README.md

 # Comparation

 In this section, You will probably realize that the simulated image is a bit yellow.
 This makes it difficult to distinguish between the background and the lane.
-By using these datasets, AI trained with this dataset will work well in environments where lanes and backgrounds are confusing.
+I intended it so that the AI trained with this dataset will work well in environments where lanes and backgrounds are confusing.

 ## Simulation Result